 Key Takeaway: Build your email list through reservation pages that allow prospects to receive something valuable in exchange for future communication with your brand.

-6. UXSG Conference
+6. Event landing page example – UXSG Conference

-Limited time ticketing offers put the pressure on attendees who are already interested in going to your event to fully commit.
-Early bird, and super early bird ticketing (as you’ll see presented in this example from the UXSG Conference), help event planners gauge their ability to sell-out from the get-go.
+Limited-time ticketing offers put pressure on attendees already interested in attending your event to fully commit.
+Early bird, and super early bird ticketing (as you’ll see presented in this example from the UXSG Conference), help event planners gauge their ability to sell out from the get-go.

-7. Growth Acceleration Summit
+7. Event landing page example – Growth Acceleration Summit

 This page also helps generate contacts for a future event, even though the final event website may not be done.

-8. Connect Central
+8. Event landing page example – Connect Central

 Three-pronged pricing is the addition of two extra pricing options that make the bait offer more attractive.
 The first ticketing option displayed should be the most basic package.
 The second is the advanced package.
-It’s more expensive than the basic, but it adds a lot more value and is, ultimately, the one you’d most like visitors to choose.
+It’s more expensive than the basic, but it adds a lot more value and is, ultimately, the one you want visitors to choose.

-Key Takeaway: Create a three-tiered pricing option for ticketing that entices your future attendees to select the package you’d like them to choose.
+Key Takeaway: Create a three-tiered pricing option for ticketing that entices future attendees to select the package you’d like them to choose.

 Sometimes it only takes one simple change to make a landing page convert.
 In this example, The Drum highlights the importance of finding your ideal CTA button placement.
 Try adding your registration CTA to the most visible spot on your webpage.

 Key Takeaway: Convert visitors without sacrificing vibrancy by fully displaying registration steps with summaries, descriptions, and all essential information.